Search

 Where and When

 We meet at the Church Building (details here) for our Sunday Service starting at 10:45am.
-For your first visit, we recommend arriving 10-15 minutes early to ensure you get a parking space and then find somewhere you are comfortable to sit before the service begins.
+For your first visit, we recommend arriving 10-15 minutes early to ensure you can find a parking space and then find somewhere you are comfortable to sit before the service begins.
 When you arrive, you will be greeted by someone on our Welcome Team who will be wearing a Welcome lanyard.

-Tea and coffee is served from 10.15am
+Refreshments are served from 10.15am

 There is limited parking available on the site, plus public car parks close by on each side of Stockwell Head (near to the Concordia Theatre) which are free of charge on Sundays.